andaze/WebCorporate/content/solution/blazor/index.en.md

 ---
 title: BLAZOR WEB
 date: 2022-02-23T17:03:34.000+09:00
-weight: "5"
+weight: 5
 cardImage: blazor.jpg
 headerImage:
   imageName: blazor.jpg
   imageTitle: ''
   imageDescription: ''
-subtitle: SPA application development" that can provide comfortable web expression
+subtitle: SPA application development that can provide comfortable web expression
-description: "Andaze Ltd.'s solution BLAZOR WEB offers 'SPA application development' that can provide comfortable web expressions.
+description: Andaze Ltd.'s solution BLAZOR WEB offers "SPA application development" that can provide comfortable web expressions.
 We contribute to the improvement of your business value.
-Please feel free to contact us if your company would like to solve your management issues with IT tools."
+Please feel free to contact us if your company would like to solve your management issues with IT tools.
 ---
 # BLAZOR WEB